KingAbad/Autonomous_Cart_2/readme.md

 **Note:**
  This code is made to work with any **RFID-tag** it just detects wheter any tag is detected by the reader or not.
- With some minimal chnages to the code you can make it work for any specific tag.
+ With some minimal changes to the code you can make it work for a certain specific tag.
 </details>

 ## RFID project with STM